Chicken Pot Pie Freezer Meal in the Air Fryer

 • Divide mixture among the number of disposable aluminum loaf pans you have.
 Top with pastry and use fork to seal edges.

-• Tightly wrap each loaf pan in 2 layers of plastic wrap and 1 layer of foil.
-Freeze for up to 2 months.
+• Wrap each assembled pie in two layers of plastic wrap and one layer of aluminum foil.
+Label and freeze for up to 2 months.

 Nutrition